pydio/pydio-doc-developer-guide/1_preset_jobs/21_ws-first-connection.md

 [:image:1_preset_jobs/capture-ws-first-connection.png]

-This job uses a custom user attribute to detect if it is the first time the user "connects" to a workspace, that is the first time it reads any node under a given path in the tree (and in a certain context).
+This job uses a custom user attribute to detect if it is the first time the user "connects" to a workspace (which means here the first time it reads any node under a given path in the tree).

+It could be continued with an email alert, auto-provisining of data or any other action.

 ### Parameters